 - Click the contact's name to open their profile.

-If a favorite email client isn't listed, either your contact hasn't opened an email campaign yet, or their email client blocks images by default, which interferes with our tracking.
+There’s a couple reasons a favorite email client isn't listed.
+Your contact either hasn't opened an email campaign yet, or their email client blocks images by default, which interferes with our tracking.

-If your subscribed contacts prefer a specific email client, like Gmail on desktop, you may want to design a campaign that's tailored for that scenario.
-After you've designed the campaign and tested it with Inbox Preview, target Gmail users with a segment.
+If your subscribed contacts prefer a specific email client, like Gmail on desktop, you can design an email campaign tailored to them.
+After you've designed the email campaign and tested it with Inbox Preview, target Gmail users with a segment.

 To set up a campaign segment based on email client, follow these steps.